hotrodorm/hotrod/hotrod-project/hotrod-livesql/docs/custom-database-functions.md

  - `ObjectExpression`
  - `Expression` (any expression type)

-If your function receives separate parameters that you need to assemble as a single array parameter while producing the function, they can be bundled together using `Function.bundle(a, b)`.
+Notice, the function factory receives either a vararg (`Expression...`) or a *single* array (`Expression[]`).
+If your function receives multiple separate parameters that you need to assemble as a single array parameter, you can bundle together using `Function.bundle(a, b)`.

 ## Parameters Boxing